rmbryan71/rmbryan71.github.io/index.md

 ---
 ![dna-1811955_1920.jpg](assets/dna-1811955_1920.jpg)

 A blog about technical writing, bioinformatics, and python.
-Interested?
-[Start here](https://www.robertbryan.net/2025/07/14/project-rosalind-launch.html).